 Protecting Staff From Scatter Radiation

-The Radiaction system is the first comprehensive solution to block radiation proactively at the source, protecting everyone in the interventional room from head to toe.
+The Radiaction Dynamic Smart Shield is a groundbreaking solution designed to proactively block radiation at the source, ensuring the utmost protection for the interventional room.
 Radiaction is clinically supported with extensive lab testing and real-world, peer-reviewed, published literature validating its performance in live clinical settings.
 The system’s fast, effortless, dynamic operation maintains workflow efficiency and allows complete access to patients during the cath lab procedures.

 A Novel Robotic Radiation Shielding Device for Interventional Cardiology Procedures